Food For Hiking

 FOOD: Depending on the length of the walk I recommend something nice for a lunch break that can be eaten without plate or fork, so a tasty sandwich is ideal.
 Always consider that you might have to eat that in the rain, so don’t make it too ‘messy’ to eat.
 Additionally it is always a good idea to bring some high energy/calorie food in case you run ‘out of steam’, such as energy bars, an apple or banana, trail mix, chocolate or good muesli bars.

 PRE-HIKE FOOD: In my opinion nothing can beat a good bowl of porridge with some muesli and fruit to set you up for a hike in the morning.

 POST-HIKE FOOD: Anything you want.
 I always love a good beef stew after a hike

-We hope that you enjoyed this Food For Hiking Guide and if you’d like any additional information on this or the hiking tours that we offer, just let us know.
+We hope that you enjoyed this Food For Hiking & Hiking Snacks Guide.
+If you’d like any additional information on food or snacks for hiking or the hiking tours that we offer in Ireland, Scotland, England, Wales & on The Camino, just let us know.